Our Services

 - Signed, stamped and dated by a Medical Provider

-Steps To Request a Medical Withdrawal or a Short Term Leave
+Steps To Request a Short Term Leave or a Semester Withdrawal

-- In the Subject write Short Term Leave or a Medical Withdrawal
+- In the Subject write Short Term Leave or a Semester Withdrawal

-- Clearly state if you are requesting a Short Term Leave or a Medical Withdrawal
+- Clearly state if you are requesting a Short Term Leave or a Semester Withdrawal

-All medical documents will be reviewed and processed after they have been uploaded and the medical absence form has been completed in the Student Health Portal.
+All documents will be reviewed and processed after they have been uploaded and the appropriate form has been completed in the Student Health Portal.

 Allow three to five business days for a response regarding the determination of a request.